lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 So this 8000km distance journey is happy and sad at the same time.
 I had 6 accidents in the journey, 4 of them were about no electricty in the mountains area, one is that I drove fast to hit a hole to make the tire blew out, the last is that I drove the car to the canal untentionally.
 The happy thing is that the scene and the people I met in the journey.

-And in the journey, I attended an interview of full stack engineer position (Base HK) from OCBC Bank.
-This is the first interview I atteneded outside the China.
+And in the journey, I attended an interview of full stack engineer position (Base HK) from a Singaporean multinational bank.
+This is the first interview I atteneded which based outside the China.

 After returning from the Tibet, I continued to learn something about machine learning.
 I began to watch the nanoGPT video made by Andrej Karpathy again and again.
 And I tried to type out the code by myself.
 I still didn't understand.
 I printed out around 30 papers to learn.
 I read the book "Programming PyTorch for Deep Learning".
 I found more example projects or tutorials from PyTorch to learn.And then all these things become a little apparent to me.